Set your preferred locations for a better search. You can sign up here.

 Elbphilharmonie, Großer Saal (Hamburg)

-Community Ensemble, Liv Solveig Wagner (Violin), Liv Solveig Wagner (Guitar), Jakob Nierenz (Cello), Shabnam Parvaresh (Clarinet), Shabnam Parvaresh (Bass clarinet), Hauke Renken (Vibraphone), Gammon (Modular synthesizer), Kian Jazdi (Musical Director), Patricia Carolin Mai, Marlene Schleicher (Stage Director), Patricia Carolin Mai, Marlene Schleicher (Choreography), Zoe Leutnant (Stage), Zoe Leutnant (Costume), Charlotte Beinhauer (Skript), Anne Kersting (Dramaturgy advice dance), Britta Lübke (Assistant dance)
+Community Ensemble, Liv Solveig Wagner (Violin), Liv Solveig Wagner (Guitar), Iris Icellioglu (Viola), Jakob Nierenz (Cello), Shabnam Parvaresh (Clarinet), Shabnam Parvaresh (Bass clarinet), Hauke Renken (Vibraphone), Gammon (Modular synthesizer), Kian Jazdi (Musical Director), Patricia Carolin Mai, Marlene Schleicher (Stage Director), Patricia Carolin Mai, Marlene Schleicher (Choreography), Zoe Leutnant (Stage), Zoe Leutnant (Costume), Charlotte Beinhauer (Skript), Anne Kersting (Dramaturgy advice dance), Britta Lübke (Assistant dance)

 Artistic depiction of the event